Postgraduate Certificate, Postgraduate Diploma, MSc

 Normally, a minimum of a second class Honours degree (2.1 preferred) or equivalent in a relevant subject.
 Applicants without these formal qualifications but with significant appropriate/relevant work/life experience are encouraged to apply.

-All European and International students will need to apply for and be issued with the International Child Protection Certificate.
 You will also need to demonstrate familiarity with the school context from a professional point of view, either through having a year’s teaching experience or having taken a teaching degree in your home country.

 INTO University of Stirling offers a Graduate Diploma for those students who do not meet the required criteria for this course.
 If you successfully complete the Graduate Diploma in Media, Humanities and Social Sciences and meet the required progression grades, you will be guaranteed entry onto year one of this Masters degree.